Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 66 points or more only once this year.
+- Marshall and its opponents have scored at least 66 points -- this matchup's over/under -- only one time this season.

-- Middle Tennessee's games have gone over 66 points in just one opportunity this season.
+- Middle Tennessee has combined with its opponents to score more than 66 points in one game this season.

 - The combined points per game average of the two teams, 69.3, is 3.3 points greater than Saturday's over/under.